eou/php-parser/DEV.md

 };
 ```

-The `this.prev` provides each token's row, column and offset.
+The `this.prev` array provides each token's row, column and offset.
 We need to correspond these tokens to each part of final AST output, especially for operators.
-The operators' locations are not in the final AST.
+The operators' locations are not recorded in the final AST.